Indigenous territory (Brazil)

-In Brazil, an indigenous territory or indigenous land (Terra Indígena [ˈtɛʁɐ ĩˈdʒiʒẽnɐ], TI) is an area inhabited and exclusively possessed by indigenous people.
-Article 231 of the Brazilian Constitution recognises the inalienable right of indigenous peoples to lands they "traditionally occupy" and automatically confers them permanent possession of these lands.
-In practice, however, a multi-stage demarcation process is required for a TI to gain full protection, and this has often entailed protracted legal battles.
+In Brazil, an Indigenous territory or Indigenous land (Terra Indígena [ˈtɛʁɐ ĩˈdʒiʒẽnɐ], TI) is an area inhabited and exclusively possessed by Indigenous people.
+Article 231 of the Brazilian Constitution recognises the inalienable right of Indigenous peoples to lands they "traditionally occupy" and automatically confers them permanent possession of these lands.

+A multi-stage demarcation process is required for a TI to gain full legal protection, and this has often entailed protracted legal battles.
 Even after demarcation, TIs are frequently subject to illegal invasions by settlers and mining and logging companies.